alondmnt/parallel-comp/README.md

 **resubmitting jobs**

-when the jobs you want to resubmit are recognized as 'missing' (see section on job status), you may use `get_queue` to reset their status back to 'init' automatically:
+when the jobs you want to resubmit are recognized as 'missing' (see section on job state), you may use `get_queue` to reset their state back to 'init' automatically:

         get_queue(ResetMissing=True)

-if a job was stuck in 'spawn' status, you may try the following: (before resorting to initializing status)
+if a job was stuck in 'spawn' state, you may try the following: (before resorting to initializing state)

         spawn_resubmit(<batch_id>, <job_idx>)